-Sipadan Island, a marine paradise, is renowned among divers for its rich underwater biodiversity, pristine reefs, and sudden drop offs into the deep blue.
-Regularly ranked as one of the top ten diving destinations in the world Sipadan can be found in the Celebes Sea just off of Borneo Malaysia.
-The wonders of Sipadan are easily accessed from the town Semporna, which is just 35 kilometres north of the island or about an hour’s boat ride away.
-For divers who tire of seeing big turtles and bigger sharks all day, nearby Mabul Island and Kapalai Island are just a 20-minute speedboat ride away offering hidden treasures such as small nudibranchs and pipefish.
+Sipadan Island, a marine paradise, is renowned among divers for its rich underwater biodiversity, pristine reefs, and sudden drop-offs into the deep blue.
+Regularly ranked as one of the top ten diving destinations in the world, this island can be found in the Celebes Sea just off of Borneo Malaysia.
+The wonders here are easily accessed from the town Semporna, which is only 35 kilometers north of the island or about an hour’s boat ride away.

-There are few places on Earth where a diver can see schools of whirling barracuda, a dozen sea turtles of varying species, a handful of sharks, and a teeming reef of angelfish, triggerfish, morays and gobies all on one dive.
-At Sipadan such sights are common, with lucky divers bringing home stories of whale sharks, manta rays, and schools of hammerheads.
-Sipadan is well known as a hotspot for biodiversity with over 3,000 species of fish and hundreds of coral species calling the waters off this island home.
+There are few places on Earth where a diver can see schools of whirling barracuda, a dozen sea turtles of varying species, a handful of sharks, and a teeming reef of angelfish, triggerfish, morays, and gobies all on one dive.
+At Sipadan, such sights are common, with lucky divers bringing home stories of whale sharks, manta rays, and schools of hammerheads.
+It is well known as a hotspot for biodiversity with over 300 species of fish and hundreds of coral species calling the waters off this island home.

-Sipadan Island’s unique geography makes it home to a number of excellent dive sites.
+The island’s unique geography makes it home to many excellent dive sites.
 It is Malaysia’s only oceanic island, meaning it rises straight from the seabed rather than the continental shelf.
-Its lush forests and white sand beaches rest on top of a prehistoric volcano rising 600 meters from the seafloor and the pristine waters surrounding the island allow for a visibility of at least 20 meters year round.
+Its lush forests and white sand beaches rest on top of a prehistoric volcano rising 600 meters from the seafloor and the pristine waters surrounding the island allow for visibility of at least 20 meters year round.
 However, visibility can reach up to 50 meters during the dry season.

 Entry Permit Requirement

 Visiting Sipadan Island requires a permit issued by Sabah Parks, a Sabah Government agency.
-There are a limited number of 120 permits available each day.
-This is a good move by the Malaysian Government in order to minimize the stress on the reefs and marine life around Sipadan.
-Unfortunately, this also means that not everyone will get to visit Sipadan Island every day.
+There are a limited number of 176 permits available each day.
+This is a good move by the Malaysian Government to minimize the stress on the reefs and marine life around the island.

-The permit application will be done on your behalf by the resort you choose to stay at.
+The permit application will be made on your behalf by the resort you choose to stay at.